ml-research/vlol-dataset-gen/README.md

 train specific settings:
 - `classification_rule` (str, 'theoryx') -> The classification rule used for generating the labels of the dataset.
-The available rules can be found in the example_rules folder: 'theoryx', 'easy', 'color', 'numerical', 'multi', 'complex', 'custom\'.
+The following rules are available: 'theoryx', 'easy', 'color', 'numerical', 'multi', 'complex', 'custom'.
+For more detailed information about the rules refer to the rule section.
-Use the custom rule to define your own personal rule.
+Select custom rule to use your own personal rule.
+Therefore, define your own rule in \'example_rules/custom_rule.pl\'.
 - `description` (str, 'MichalskiTrains') -> The train descriptions we want to generate.
 Either 'MichalskiTrains' or 'RandomTrains'.
 The 'RandomTrains' descriptions are generated randomly.
 The 'MichalskiTrains' descriptions are generated according to specific distributional assumptions defined by Muggleton [[2]](#2).